facebookresearch/CompilerGym/docs/source/compiler_gym/service.rst

 CompilerGym uses a client/server architecture.
 Services provide an interface for manipulating compiler behavior.
 Clients are Python frontend objects that provide a reinforcement learning abstraction on top of the service.
-Communication between the service and client is done using RPC.
+Communication between the service and client is done :doc:`using RPC </rpc>`.
 The connection between the client and service is managed by the :class:`CompilerGymServiceConnection
 <compiler_gym.service.CompilerGymServiceConnection>` object.